While most top business schools offer some applied learning experiences, we stretch and deepen this concept.

 Our Two-Year MBA students prepare for summer-long internships through semester-long immersions.
 This intensive preparation enables Johnson interns to bring immediate value to their employers.
 In addition to immersions, the Integrative Case Competition, sponsored by CitiGroup Foundation, is a capstone experience integrating multiple skills.
 Teams of students analyze complex business problems, formulate solutions, and then present their recommendations to judges.
 Winners receive cash prizes.

-Our One-Year MBA students also have the option to participate in selected immersions, including Strategic Marketing, Sustainable Global Enterprise, or Managerial Finance.
+Our One-Year MBA students also have the option to participate in our immersion programs by gaining permission from the immersion's lead faculty member.
 In addition, One-Year MBAs can take a semester-long management practicum.
-During the practicum, students work on real business issues for companies and conclude the engagement with a two-week winter internship.
+During the practicum, students work on real business issues for companies which include 8-10 on-site days during the semester.

 Other performance-learning opportunities for Ithaca-based MBA students include consulting projects (hear what some students and faculty have to say about these) and leadership of "clubs" (our low-profile name for an astonishing range of activities) and projects.
 Of particular note: